Wednesday's Scottish Gossip

 Jair Tavares says fellow winger Jota, who is poised for a permanent move from Benfica to Celtic after last season's loan spell, helped persuade him that signing for Hibernian from the Portuguese club would be a good move and the 21-year-old suggests he plays in a similar way to his friend.
 (Scottish Sun)

-Left-back Alex Cochrane says he chose a permanent return to Heart of Midlothian, with whom the 22-year-old was on loan from hometown club Brighton & Hove Albion last season, despite holding talks with Championship clubs Queens Park Rangers and Coventry City.
+Full-back Alex Cochrane says he chose a permanent return to Heart of Midlothian, with whom the 22-year-old was on loan from hometown club Brighton & Hove Albion last season, despite holding talks with Championship clubs Queens Park Rangers and Coventry City.
 (Edinburgh Evening News)

+Tam Courts says he was as "surprised as anyone" in foreign interest in his services after one season as Dundee United head coach but became excited by the prospect of a move abroad before his summer switch to Budapest Honved.
+(The Courier)